What to do if Your FAFSA is Selected for Verification

 If your FAFSA was selected for verification, don't panic!
 Being selected for verification does not mean you are suspected of doing something wrong.
 There are a variety of different reasons someone's FAFSA could be flagged for verification.
 Here's what you need to know if this happens to you and how to proceed!

 The US Department of Education oversees the FAFSA process.
 One part of that process is called verification.
 Verification is the process that the Department of Education and your college use to confirm that the income information reported on your FAFSA was accurate.

 Why do people get selected for verification?

-1. To verify tax and financial information
+1. Tax and financial information.

-5. To verify high school completion status
+5. High school completion status.

 How to complete FAFSA verification

 The Department of Education and your college will provide you with instructions on what documents you’ll need to submit.
 Usually, you will be asked to submit one or more of the following: a verification worksheet, tax information (IRS Tax Return Transcript can be requested through the IRS website), or a verification of a non-filing letter from the IRS if you are an independent student who did not file a federal tax return.
 Remember that they will tell you exactly what information and forms you need to collect, and if you have any questions, the financial aid office at your college is there to help.

 How long do I have to fix a verification flag?